St. Louis Divorce Attorneys

 The issues that emerge during a divorce are often complicated and varied — no two situations are ever exactly alike.
 If you have questions and would like to speak with one of our experienced St. Louis divorce attorneys regarding your options in filing for divorce, please don’t hesitate to CONTACT US or call at (314) 326-4885.

-The law firm of Hais, Hais & Goldberger, P.C. are dedicated exclusively to the practice of family law, and our experienced representation has helped countless numbers of clients save time and avoid costly mistakes.
+The divorce lawyers Hais, Hais & Goldberger, P.C. are dedicated exclusively to the practice of family law, and our experienced representation has helped countless numbers of clients save time and avoid costly mistakes.
+Trust the top St. Louis divorce attorneys for your needs.

 The cost of raising a child in modern society requires more than simply a great investment of your time.
 It has been estimated that a single-parent family will spend over $250,000 in before tax income in rearing one child from birth to age 17.